michaelorella/lignin-kmc/README.md

 - rate = float = the rate of the event that is occurring (units consistent with time units in simulation)
 - bond = [int, int] = list of changes that need to be made to the adjacency matrix to perform the event

-The class that is used to define events, which can be unpacked by the `run` function to execute the events occurring in the simulation.
+The class that is used to define events, which can be unpacked by the `run_kmc` function to execute the events occurring in the simulation.

 __Monomer__(type, index)